 1 Alligator River National Wildlife RefugeEast LakeSee on map

 Located on the mainland of Dare and Hyde counties just 15 miles from the Outer Banks, this refuge preserves the pocosin habitat – a special type of wetland – and is a haven for black bears, American alligators, red wolves, waterfowl and other birds.
 Kayaking or canoeing the creeks here get you close to the wildlife (you may even hear a wolf howling), and hunters and anglers brave the woods throughout the year.

 2 Cedar Island National Wildlife Refuge

 2 Cedar Island National Wildlife RefugeCedar IslandSee on map

 This 15,000-acre refuge comprises brackish marsh and a mixed pocosin-woodland habitat, and many types of waterfowl winter here.
 Though easily accessible, Cedar Island offers solitude, undisturbed nature and the opportunity to observe sensitive species in a protected environment.
-Anglers come for the inshore fishing; boaters and kayakers to explore the islands, coves and creeks; and hunters get in on the act in season.
+Anglers come for the inshore fishing; boaters and kayakers to explore the islands, coves and creeks; and hunters get in on the action in season.

 3 Currituck National Wildlife Refuge